The PDF version of the Student Aid Form (financial aid application) for the 2013-2014 school year is now available.

 - One out of every four Prep students receives financial aid.

-- The average award is more than half the annual cost of tuition.
+- The average award is approximately half the annual cost of tuition.

 - The maximum award available is 90% of tuition.